pomerantsev/accented/packages/accented/README.md

 # Accented

-Continuous accessibility testing and issue highlighting for web development.
+A frontend library for continuous accessibility testing and issue highlighting.

 ## What is Accented?